-Desired Outcome Internal audit Conduct an internal audit of Gaelic skills and training needs through the life of each plan.
-Current Practice Organisational development managed corporately.
+Desired Outcome Internal audit Conduct an internal audit of Gaelic skills and training needs Current Practice through the life of each plan.
+Organisational development managed corporately.
 Staff training needs coordinated at a team/service level, which includes Gaelic skills training where relevant to role.
-Actions Required Seek to refresh internal audit information at organisational and team/staff level where relevant to role.
+Actions Required Within the first 2 years of the plan undertake an internal audit information at organisational and team/staff level where relevant to role.
 Utilise other available insight where it relates to Renfrewshire's staff.
-Target Date March 2024
+Target Date March 2026.

-Desired Outcome Induction Knowledge of the public authority's Gaelic Language Plan included in new staff inductions Current Practice Staff induction materials made available through digital learning platforms.
+Desired Outcome Induction Knowledge of the public authority's Gaelic Language Plan included in new staff inductions.
+Current Practice Staff induction materials made available through digital learning platforms include information on the Gaelic Language Plan.
 Actions Required Ensure materials point to the Gaelic Language Plan.
-Target Date March 2023
+Target Date Continue with current practice.

 Desired Outcome Language training Gaelic language skills training and development offered to staff, particularly in relation to implementing the public authority's Gaelic Language Plan.
 Current Practice No training and development currently offered to staff.
 Actions Required Training and development opportunities will be offered to staff in accordance with the outcome of skills audit.
 Ad hoc requests will be supported where this is relevant to role.
-Target Date December 2024
+Target Date December 2026.

 Desired Outcome Awareness training Gaelic awareness training offered to staff, with priority given to directors, board members, councillors and staff dealing directly with the public.
 Current Practice No current offer of awareness training.
-Actions Required Awareness training will be offered to staff in accordance with the outcome of skills audit.
-Ad hoc requests will be supported where this is relevant to role.
-Target Date December 2024
+Actions Required Consider the use of existing training modules via iLearn in collaboration with Bòrd na Gàidhlig.
+Target Date December 2026.

-Desired Outcome Recruitment Recognising and respecting Gaelic skills within the recruitment process throughout the public authority Current Practice Current practice meets above outcome.
-Actions Required Maintain approach.
+Desired Outcome Recruitment Recognising and respecting Gaelic skills within the recruitment process throughout the public authority.
+Current Practice Currently supported on a case-by-case basis.
+Actions Required This will form part of the review of the recruitment policy which will be completed by end of 2025.
+Target Date By the end of 2025.

-Target Date Ongoing, with review in advance of statutory monitoring reporting.

 Desired Outcome Recruitment Gaelic named as an essential and / or desirable skill in job descriptions to deliver the Gaelic Language Plan and in accordance with the Bòrd na Gàidhlig recruitment advice.
-Current Practice Responsibility to deliver Gaelic Language Plan sits with staff across the Council Actions Required Any new post created to specifically deliver the actions associated with the Gaelic Language Plan will name Gaelic as an essential and/or desirable skill.
-Target Date Ongoing, with review in advance of statutory monitoring reporting.
+Current Practice Responsibility to deliver Gaelic Language Plan sits with staff across the Council.
+Actions Required Annually review establishment of Gaelic officer post and consider any potential funding opportunities with other local authorities.
+Target Date Annually.

 Desired Outcome Recruitment Bilingual or Gaelic only job adverts for all posts where Gaelic is an essential skill.
 Current Practice Current practice meets above outcome.
-Actions Required Maintain approach.
-Target Date Ongoing, with review in advance of statutory monitoring reporting.
+Our recruitment teams and colleagues across the Council have access to translations services.
+Actions Required This will be considered as part of the review of the recruitment policy mentioned above.
+Target Date Ongoing and review to be concluded by the end of 2025.